jkmcode/jkmcode-e-commerce/frontend/README.md

 Admin has a access to the all user accounts to manage them and has a overview on user's orders.

-JKM E-COMMERCE is written in polish and english language.
+JKM SHOP is written in polish and english language.

 ## Technical stack